openstack-archive/networking-infoblox/doc/source/installation.rst

 The script will prompt you for the user name and password of a superuser, which is needed to create the EA definitions.

+The script also prompt you for participation or un-participation of network views.
+This is an important step.
+You can use this script to select network views explicitly to use in OpenStack.
+A participated network view will have `Cloud Adapter ID` EA stored in the network view.

 Setting EAs to Configure the Integration
 ----------------------------------------